 In honor of the spookiest season of all, I’ve whipped up a cake recipe that’s sure to satisfy all the Halloween lovers: black velvet.
 The cake layers are pitch black, super moist and decadent, naturally colored, and taste just like the delicious shell of an Oreo cookie!
-Paired with my favorite black buttercream recipe and lambeth piping, this black velvet cake is a real stunner.
+Paired with my favorite dye-free black buttercream recipe and lambeth piping, this black velvet cake is a real stunner.
 It’s elegant and a little eerie all at the same time, which makes it the perfect Halloween party cake!

 You’ve probably heard of red velvet cake (which could also be a very cool Halloween-themed cake depending on how you decorate it!), but you don’t really see black velvet cake any other time of year.
 It’s so delicious that I would totally eat this cake year round.
 I’m actually planning on using it in an Oreo-inspired cake recipe since it tastes so much like the cookie part!
 The color and the flavor both come from black cocoa powder, which I’ll explain more about below.